chalupajs/chalupa/docs/README.md

 ### Class Binding

 A class binding is a binding of a concrete type to itself.
 Which means, that whenever a dependency is found on a *concrete class*, then an instance of the class itself will be used to resolve that dependency.
+Instantiation is handled by Catamaran.

 Let's declare a class binding!